NSMau/swift-book-es/TSPL.docc/LanguageGuide/Concurrency.md

 In this style,
 more complex code with deep nesting can quickly become unwieldy.

-## Definición y Llamado de Funciones Asíncronas
+## Definición y llamado de funciones asíncronas

 An *asynchronous function* or *asynchronous method* is a special kind of function or method